 Creative Memories filed for bankruptcy in 2013, and here in Australia the company is no longer trading.
 The Creative Memories demonstrator network has been taken over by Close to my Heart.

 The future is uncertain for all of Creative Memories products, let alone their digital scrapbooking offerings.

 I've you've been using Storybook Creator, you will know that there's been a few changes over the past couple of years, and as of today you can no longer print your books through Creative Memories.

-However, I would strongly recommend you use the File – Save as feature to save all of your pages as JPG files so that you are able to print them using other photobook systems, such as Shutterfly’s digi scrap style.
+If you have access to your existing software, I would strongly recommend you use the File - Save as feature to save all of your pages as JPG files so that you are able to print them using other photobook systems, such as Shutterfly's digi scrap style.

 Where to from here?

 As Creative Memories digital products are a sinking ship right now, you may be wondering what your options are.

 I have coached a number of Storybook Creator users and am happy to say that Photoshop Elements is the perfect thing to replace it.